AbhishekGurudutt/carnd-FindingLanes/writeup.md

 6. Obtained lines are then overlayed on the initial images:
 ![alt text][image6]

-In order to draw a single line on the left and right lanes, draw_lines() function was modified.
+Function draw_lines() draws a single line on the left and right lanes.
 Once the coordinates was passed from hough transform to draw_lines(), slope for each line was calculated and was classified as left line or right line according the slope angle.
 Right and left slope angles were averaged.
 The farthest coordinate on the line from the base of image was noted.
 These coordinates and slope was used to determine the coordinate on the lower end of the image.
 A straight line was drawn to connect the determined coordinates.

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with current pipeline

 With the current pipeline there were a few shortcomings that were observed,